 Review

-Patrón is perhaps the finest tequila producers in Mexico, and the jewel in their crown in my humble opinion is their extra añejo tequila, Gran Patrón Piedra Extra Añejo
+Patrón is perhaps the finest tequila producer in Mexico, and the jewel in their crown, in my humble opinion, is their extra añejo tequila, Gran Patrón Piedra Extra Añejo.

-Begins with a slightly sweet fruity flavour that soon meets smooth vanilla and fresh agave.
-There is also a slight twang of mushroom.
-The finish is spectacular, extraordinarily smooth and slow to fade away without any harshness.
-Fantastic.
+Begins with a slightly sweet, fruity flavour that soon meets smooth vanilla, fresh agave and hints of mushroom.
+The soft and semi-sweet woody finish is spectacular.

 7. El Espolòn Reposado Tequila